Col du Tourmalet

 Nicole and I rode together while Matt and Peter flew up the mountain.
 Nicole probably wanted to go with them but was a good trooper and stayed with me.

-After our safe descent of the Peyresourde, my group didn’t want to return the route we came — up and over the Azet again.
+After our safe descent of the Peyresourde, my group didn’t want to return the route we came — that is, up and over the Azet again.
 So we took the valley road back to Arreau and St. Lary.
 On our way into St. Lary, I went ahead solo through town and climbed partially back up the Azet to take pictures.

-I finished the day with probably the most miles (74) and vertical feet of climbing (9600) of anyone in the group today.
+I finished the day with the most miles (74) and vertical feet of climbing (9600) of anyone in the group today.
 It was a great day on the bike.

 Verified by MonsterInsights